Patient Education

 3. Does Tylenol help with nerve pain?

-Tylenol can ease general pain but does not directly target nerve pathways; it is best used as part of a broader treatment plan.
+Tylenol can ease general pain but does not directly target nerve pathways; it may be used as part of a broader treatment plan when appropriate.

 4. How long does it take for nerve pain medication to work?